astronomer/airflow-guides/guides/debugging-dags.md

 ## DAGs Aren't Showing Up in the Airflow UI

 One of the first issues you can encounter when developing DAGs is that your DAGs do not show up in the Airflow UI.
-You might define a DAG in a Python file and added it to your `dags_folder`, but when you check the Airflow UI, nothing shows up.
+You might define a DAG in a Python file and add it to your `dags_folder`, but when you check the Airflow UI, nothing shows up.

 If a DAG isn't appearing in the Airflow UI, it's typically because Airflow is unable to parse the DAG.
 In this case, you'll see an `Import Error` in the Airflow UI.